y4gg/DiscordDebloater/README.md

 # MuteDiscord
 Mute all of your discord servers!

-This python script will mute all of your servers!
+This is a simple python script that will mute all of your Discord servers!
+Modes:
+- Select what servers to mute (default)
+- Express: Mute all servers.